 Difference Between On-Premises and SharePoint Online

 The primary difference between on-premises SharePoint and SharePoint Online is the way the application is delivered and consumed.
 While on-premises SharePoint is a product that is installed on the client infrastructure, SharePoint Online is an application that is delivered as a service by Microsoft.
 Consequently, the onus of applying security patches and upgrades is transferred to Microsoft in the case of SharePoint Online.
 This simultaneously reduces the resources required for maintaining SharePoint while ensuring persistent availability.
-Besides, there is no requirement for SharePoint Client Access License in the case of SharePoint Online giving users to procure it either as a standalone plan or as a part of Office 365.
+Besides, there is no requirement for SharePoint Client Access License in the case of SharePoint Online allowing users to procure it either as a standalone plan or as a part of Office 365.

 Planning On-Premises to SharePoint Online Migration